NEXXTLAB/go-smarty-reader/README.md

 Have [Go installed](https://golang.org/doc/install) and properly set up.

 In order to connect Smarty to your machine you will need a P1 Cable (Dutch name: _Slimme Meter Kabel P1_), or build it yourself as seen on [weigu.lu](http://weigu.lu/microcontroller/smartyreader/index.html).
-Furthermore ask your electrical grid operator for your decryption key.
+Furthermore ask your electricity grid operator for your P1 decryption key.

 ### Installing